-The Charter of Patient Rights and Responsibilities (the ‘charter’) summarises what you are entitled to when you use NHS services and receive NHS care in Scotland.
+The Charter of Patient Rights and Responsibilities (the ‘charter’) summarises what you're entitled to when you:

-It covers what you can do if you feel that your rights have not been respected.
+It also covers what you can do if you feel that your rights have not been respected.

-The charter also explains what is expected of you when using the NHS in Scotland.
+The charter also explains what's expected of you when using the NHS in Scotland.
 Some of your responsibilities are set out in law.
 Others are what everyone is expected to do to help the NHS work effectively.

 The charter supports the principle of mutual respect.
-Everyone who uses and provides NHS services has a right to be treated as an individual and with consideration, dignity and respect.
+Everyone who uses and provides NHS services has a right to be treated as an individual.
+They should also be treated with consideration, dignity and respect.

 The information in the charter is divided into the following areas: